sdcnku/micropython/docs/library/omv.image.rst

    ``quality`` is the compression quality (0-100) (int).

+   Returns the image compressed for the IDE if called on a compressed image.
+   Do not call this on an image already compressed for the IDE.

 .. method:: image.compressed([quality=50])

    Returns a JPEG compressed image - the original image is untouched.
 However,